entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 I have never encountered a problem that required a variational autoencoder (VAE) to solve.
 I hope I never will.

-Still, everyone talks about VAEs.
-I hear about them so often it feels like everyone must be using them—or maybe everyone just thinks everyone else is using them, so they keep talking about it?
+They look complicated, and I generally try to avoid learning man-made, complicated concepts and models—like transformers—until it is absolutely necessary.
+As a result, I only really learned transformers eight years after their introduction, and only after ChatGPT was released ([see this post]({% post_url 2025-04-01-NanoGPT code map visualizing GPT architecture %})).

+For variational autoencoders, this delay is even longer, since they were introduced about 12 years ago.
-Anyway, I decided to spend some time learning just enough about it so I can comfortablly pretend I know it too.
+I hear about VAEs so often that I finally decided to spend some time learning just enough about them so that, when people talk about VAEs, I at least know what they mean.
+And in a world full of flying buzzwords, this also helps me quickly tell who is a real expert and who is just pretending.
-Below is my note based on discussion with ChatGPT.

 ---